Elliot Grandin: CSKA Sofia

 On 5 January 2010, Grandin was reportedly in negotiations with Romanian Liga I club Rapid Bucharest, and was believed to be about to sign for the club; however, on 20 January he signed an 18-month contract with Bulgarian A PFG club CSKA Sofia, after they gave him an improved offer that gave him 30% of any future sale proceeds.

 However, Grandin suffered a setback with an injury during the winter break and was sidelined for a month.
 He made his competitive debut for the club on 13 March 2010 against Sportist Svoge, scoring the opening goal and providing an assist in a 4–1 win.
 Grandin then scored his second goal for CSKA Sofia, in a 4–2 win against OFC Sliven on 10 April 2010.
 He scored two goals in two matches between 24 April 2010 and 2 May 2010 against Slavia Sofia and Lokomotiv Sofia.
 Grandin became a first team regular for the club, and helped CSKA Sofia finish second.
-Despite missing a total of three matches later in the 2009–10 season, he made a total of ten league appearances and scoring four goals.
+Despite missing a total of three matches later in the 2009–10 season, he made a total of ten league appearances and scored four goals.

-Ahead of the 2010–11 season, his performances attracted interests from clubs around Europe.
+Ahead of the 2010–11 season, his performances attracted interest from clubs around Europe.
 But Grandin wanted to stay at CSKA Sofia, only to later to have a change of heart.
 He played in the opening match of the 2010–11 season, a 1–0 home defeat to local rivals Levski Sofia in the first Eternal derby of the season, on 1 August 2010.
 Four days later on 5 August 2010, Grandin played in a 2–1 win over Northern Irish IFA Premiership side Cliftonville at Windsor Park, Belfast, in the Third qualifying round of the 2010–11 UEFA Europa League, in what turned out to be his last appearance for the Reds.